thadguidry/pub/README.md

 * JS code templates of IPSO-defined devices [code templates](https://github.com/PeterEB/smartobject/blob/master/docs/templates.md).
 Each template gives a code snippet of how to initialize an _Object Instance_ with its `oid` and `iid`, and lists every _Resource_ the _Object Instance_ **may** have.

 * Sample [Smart Objects](https://npm.taobao.org/package/smartobject) Class can be used to create IPSO Smart Objects in your JavaScript applications.
 If you like to use the IPSO data model in your projects or products, you can use smartobject as the base class to abstract your hardware, sensor modules, or gadgets into plugins (node.js packages) for users convenience.

+* [BIPSO](https://bluetoother.github.io/bipso/#/characteristic) is born to solve this problem of consistency and compatibility for BLE applications.
+It defines a set of BLE Characteristics that follows the IPSO Smart Object Guideline for developers to build their applications with an unified data model.

+---

 <a name="newobjects"></a>
 ## 7. Creating new Objects